 Check out the Enviroschools website www.enviroschools.org.nz

 Complete and send in your registration of interest form.
-You can download this form at the bottom of the page under the related documents section.
+You can download the form here 'Registration of interest to become an Enviroschool'.

 Once your schools is accepted you will receive a welcome letter and an agreement to sign.
 You can also view a sample agreement below.